SPDX License List Matching Guidelines

-2.1.2 Guideline: No Additional Text Matched license text should only include that found in the vetted license text.
-Where a license found includes additional text or clauses, this should not be considered a match.
+2.1.2 Guideline: No Additional Text Matched text should only include that found in the vetted license or exception text.
+Where a license or exception found includes additional text or clauses, this should not be considered a match.

 2.1.3 Guideline: Replaceable Text Some licenses include text that refers to the specific copyright holder or author, yet the rest of the license is exactly the same as a generic version.
 The intent here is to avoid the inclusion of a specific name in one part of the license resulting in a non-match where the license is otherwise an exact match (e.g., the third clause and disclaimer in the BSD licenses, or the third, fourth, and fifth clauses of Apache 1.1).
 In these cases, there should be a positive license match.

-Text that can be considered replaceable for matching purposes is indicated in the SPDX license template files with mark-up.
+Text that can be considered replaceable for matching purposes is indicated in the SPDX License List template files with mark-up and in the corresponding HTML pages with colored text.
 The text indicated as such can be replaced with similar values (e.g., a different name or generic term; different date) and still be considered a positive match.
 This rule also applies to text-matching in official license headers (see Guideline #1).

 2.1.4 Guideline: Omitable Text Some licenses have text that can simply be ignored.
 The intent here is to avoid the inclusion of certain text that is superfluous or irrelevant in regards to the substantive license text resulting in a non-match where the license is otherwise an exact match (e.g., directions on how to apply the license or other similar non-substantive exhibits).
 In these cases, there should be a positive license match.

-Text that can be considered omitable for matching purposes is indicated in the SPDX license template files with mark-up.
+Text that can be considered omitable for matching purposes is indicated in the SPDX License List template files with mark-up and in the corresponding HTML pages with colored text.
 The license should be considered a match if the text indicated is present and matches OR the text indicated is missing altogether.

 3.1 Purpose: To avoid the possibility of a non-match due to different spacing of words, line breaks, or paragraphs.

 3.1.1 Guideline: All whitespace should be treated as a single blank space.
-License template files do not include markup for this guideline.
+Templates do not include markup for this guideline.

 4.1 Purpose: To avoid the possibility of a non-match due to lower case or upper case letters in otherwise the same words.

 4.1.1 Guideline: All upper case and lower case letters should be treated as lower case letters.
-License template files do not include markup for this guideline.
+Templates do not include markup for this guideline.

-5.1.1 Guideline: Puncuation Punctuation should be matched, unless otherwise stated in these guidelines.
+5.1.1 Guideline: Punctuation Punctuation should be matched, unless otherwise stated in these guidelines.